USA Book Editors – Copyediting and Proofreading Services

 - final proofreading before submission or publication.

-It is common for writers/subsequent reviewers to introduce errors when adding or rewriting material.
+Everyone who puts word on a page—even electronically—needs a professional proofreader.
+It’s common for writers/subsequent reviewers to introduce errors when adding or rewriting material.
 A final proofread checks for typographical and formatting errors.
+It should always be the last step before publication in any form.

 Line editing, copy editing, content/developmental editing, proofreading, query letters